ICS3U Introduction to Computer Science – Grade 11 (University)

 AVAILABILITY: Full-time – All Campuses, Private – All campuses, Blyth Academy Online

 THE ONTARIO CURRICULUM: Computer Studies

 ICS3U online introduces students to computer science.
 Students will design software independently and as part of a team, using industry-standard programming tools and applying the software development life-cycle model.
 They will also write and use subprograms within computer programs.
 Students will develop creative solutions for various types of problems as their understanding of the computing environment grows.
 In ICS3U online, students will also explore environmental and ergonomic issues, emerging research in computer science, and global career trends in computer-related fields.

-- In this unit, students will learn about computer hardware and basic computer programming skills by making computer games using Game Maker.
+- In this unit, students will learn about different types of computer hardware and how computer software interacts with that hardware.